tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift.md

 ```

 there isn't any overhead to making swift aware of the c callback, so that can
-simply be included in the c file
+simply be included in the c file:

 ```c
 int fib(int n) {